elastic/rally-tracks/elastic/logs/README.md

 * `query_average_interval` (optional) - Average time interval for queries to use.
 If unset, we use the durations and intervals set in the original action definitions.
 * `query_request_params` (optional) - A map of query parameters that will be used with any querying.
 * `query_workflows` (optional) - A list of workflows to execute.
 By default, all workflows are used.
+* `include_esql_queries` (default: true for non-serverless clusters, false for serverless clusters): Whether to include ESQL and ESQL-related queries.

 ### Snapshot parameters
 * `snapshot_counts` (default: `100`) - Specifies the number of back to back snapshots to issue and wait until all have completed.
 Applicable only to [many-shards-snapshots challenge](#many-shards-snapshots-many-shards-snapshots).